 Thursday, September 15

 There are a variety of aquatic plants that you can grow in your garden.
-However, first it is important to prepare a pond or a water body where you want to grow these plants.
-You can surround the pond with different sized rocks and stones to make it look more natural.
-Water plants are of many types; some of them float on water and some are submerged either partially or wholly in water.
+However, it is essential to prepare a pond or a water body to grow these plants.
+You can surround the pond with different-sized rocks and stones to make it look more natural.
+Water plants are of many types; some float on water, and some are submerged either partially or wholly.
 The commonly used floating plants in ponds are water lilies which are also known as Nymphaea or Lotus.
-Water lilies have different colors and you can choose specific colors that would make a good contrast with other plants in your garden.
+Water lilies have different colors, and you can choose specific colors that would make a good contrast with other plants in your garden.

 Add oxygen with plants

-Fishes can also be raised in ponds with aquatic plants and you would not require mechanical techniques to provide oxygen for fish.
-Growing oxygenator plants in the pond will ensure that oxygen is added is water during the process of photosynthesis.
-These oxygenator plants help fishes to breathe easily as oxygen is dissolved in water in a more natural manner.
-Some common types of oxygenator plants are algae, water weeds (Elodea Canadensis), Anacharis (Egeria Densa), etc. There are some plants which partially float on water and are also called immersed plants.
-Some of its types are cattail, bulrush, maidencane etc. These plants provide food for fish and are a perfect habitat for fishes as they feed on seeds and leaves of such plant.
-These are some of tips that can help you plan a water garden at your home.
+You can also raise fish in ponds with aquatic plants, and you would not require mechanical techniques to provide oxygen for fish.
+Growing oxygenator plants in the pond will ensure oxygen is added to water during photosynthesis.
+These oxygenator plants help fishes breathe easily as oxygen is dissolved in water more naturally.
+Some common types of oxygenator plants are algae, water weeds (Elodea Canadensis), Anacharis (Egeria Densa), etc. Some plants partially float on water and are also called immersed plants.
+Some of its types are cattail, bulrush, maidencane, etc. These plants provide food for fish and are a perfect habitat for fishes as they feed on the seeds and leaves of such plants.
+These are some of the tips that can help you plan a water garden at your home.

 Buy your Aquatic Plants today at TN Nursery